 More fundamentally, by embracing a “beginner’s curiosity” toward understanding the metacognitive dimensions of my teaching practice, I am able to find a renewed enthusiasm for the classroom and a reinvigorated passion for my disciplinary field.
 And, ultimately, sharing this creative energy with my students engenders a two-way conversation to explore what teaching and learning means for us, individually and collectively.

 // // //

-I am currently teaching two undergraduate courses at the University of British Columbia.
+I am currently teaching graduate and undergraduate courses at the University of British Columbia.
 These courses are offered by the School of Community and Regional Planning (SCARP) as part of a dynamic suite that introduces students to various perspectives and approaches toward understanding our urbanizing world.

-To learn more about any one of these courses or SCARP, please click on its image.
+To learn more about any one of these courses, please click on the course poster.

 PLAN 509 Urbanism as a Global Way of Life

 Course posters for PLAN 211 and PLAN 425 designed by former student Katie Robertson, supervised by Su-Jan Yeo (SCARP | 2018).